fischi1/lukasfischer.me/src/data/projects/ledctrl.md

 **LEDctrl** is an app for controlling adressable led strips.
 Setup different color and effect profiles, switch between them or toggle the lights completely on/off.

 -   Create your own color compositions
+-   Let the app create a random color configuration
 -   Choose from a selection of images based on your mood
 -   Select an effect and configure it to your liking (ping pong, scroboscope, rainbow)